Kendrick Lamar Performed a New Song on Colbert Last Night

 – It sounds like Kendrick has been listening to even more Outkast; he’s definitely channeling some Andre.

-– Colbert might be the only late-night host in America that doesn’t patronize rappers with regressive hand gestures and purposefully mispronounced slang.
+– Colbert might be the only late-night host in America that doesn’t patronise rappers with regressive hand gestures and purposefully mispronounced slang.

 – That wrapper/rapper joke doesn’t get any funnier each year though.